sjhloco/nornir_validate/README.md

 pip install -r requirements.txt
 ```

-It is worth noting that I couldnt use the latest PyPI version of netmiko (3.4.0) or nornir-utils due to bugs for [ntc-templates parsing in netmiko](https://github.com/ktbyers/netmiko/pull/2274) and [nornir-utils print_result tasks](https://github.com/nornir-automation/nornir_utils/pull/22).
-Therefore *requirements.txt* installs the github repository versions that have the fixes for these issues.
+I have had to use the develop branch of *nornir-netmiko* as it doesn't yet support *netmiko 4.0.0* which I needed as it has a fix for this [ntc-templates parsing in netmiko](https://github.com/ktbyers/netmiko/pull/2274) bug.

 ## Running nornir_validate